xnau/pardibee/readme.txt

 == Upgrade Notice ==

-2.7.3 is a compatibility update for WP 6.8
+2.7.5 is a bugfix update

 == Plugin Support ==